Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 Why Childhood Sexual Abuse Often Goes Unrecognized

-One of the most common things we hear from survivors is: "but I'm not sure it was really abuse."
+One of the most common things we hear from survivors is: “but I’m not sure it was really abuse.”
 And we truly understand why.
-Because abuse rarely looks the way we've been taught to expect it to.
+Because child sexual abuse rarely looks the way we’ve been taught to expect it to, and experienced childhood sexual abuse often goes unrecognized due to these factors.
+Abuse can occur multiple times, often within the family or home environment, and sexual abusers may be known to the child, with abuse frequently happening in familiar settings.

-Childhood sexual abuse doesn't always involve a stranger.
-It doesn't always involve violence or force.
+Childhood sexual abuse doesn’t always involve a stranger.
+In many cases, sexual abuse is perpetrated by a family member or someone trusted.
+It doesn’t always involve violence or force.
 Sometimes it happens slowly, through grooming, where a trusted adult builds trust and emotional closeness before crossing lines.
+Sexual abusers often use grooming tactics and may be family members or trusted adults.

 Sometimes it involves coercion disguised as love, or confusion that a child had no language to name.
 Sometimes it happened so young that memory is fragmented or entirely absent.